-50% decrease in representation

-Primarily due to decrease in representation related expenses paid by the Group.
+50% decrease in representation Primarily due to decrease in representation related expenses paid by the Group.

-20% decrease in provision for doubtful accounts

-Due to decrease in volume of receivables expected to be uncollectible than last year.
+20% decrease in provision for doubtful accounts Due to decrease in volume of receivables expected to be uncollectible than last year.

-Due to effective tax management of the Group.
+66% decrease in provision for income tax Due to effective tax management of the Group.